-Before the last day of tenure, a Research Associate is required to submit a Final Report.
-These reports assist the National Academies in assessing the overall quality of the Associate's research experience and the benefits of the Research Associate's scientific productivity to the laboratory.
+Before the last day of tenure, a Research Associate/Fellow is required to submit a Final Report.
+These reports assist the Fellowships Office in assessing the overall quality of the Associate's/Fellow's research experience and the benefits of the Research Associate's/Fellow's scientific productivity to the laboratory.
 The National Academies are contractually obligated to submit periodic reports to the sponsoring agency.
-Among a number of items, the periodic reports summarize information provided in the final reports of Research Associates completing their tenure.
+These periodic reports include the information provided in the final reports of Research Associates/Fellows completing their tenure.